eichblatt/coronavirus/docs/index_base.md

 # About the Data

-The Covid death rates are annualized daily death per person in the population of the state or region.
+The Covid death rates are annualized daily 7-day moving average death per person in the population of the state or region.
 Eg. it is 365 * the daily death rate.

 Daily Covid data for the United States from [https://covidtracking.com/](https://covidtracking.com)